jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Deduction: default position
 (2) For the income year in which the entering partner acquires the livestock, the entering partner has a deduction equal to the amount of income described in subsection (4), unless they choose to apply subsection (3) in the return of income for the income year.
 Deduction: election to spread
-(3) If the entering partner chooses, for the income year in which the entering partner acquires the livestock, and in each of the following 4 years, the entering partner is allowed a deduction calculated using the following formula:income5.
+(3) If the entering partner chooses, for the income year in which the entering partner acquires the livestock, and in each of the following 4 years, the entering partner is allowed a deduction calculated using the following formula: income5.
 Definition of item in formula
 (4) In the formula, income is the net income that the exiting partner has from the disposal of their partner’s interests in livestock, ignoring other transactions.